Google announces a new defense against DOM-based XSS attacks, the Trusted Types browser API.

 Once enabled, Chrome’s built-in Trusted Types API will restrict access to DOM injection points, blocking attacks before the XSS exploit code can use the DOM (source code page) to attack users.

 On the Google Developers blog, a tutorial on how owners of websites can enable Trusted Types via CSP headers and how users can configure Chrome to use early versions of the Trusted Types API.
 In the same tutorial, Krzysztof Kotowicz, a software engineer in the Google Information Security Engineering team, was so confident about the success of the Trusted Types API that he claimed that this new feature would “help eliminate DOM XSS.”

 More information on the Trusted Types API is available in the official specification of the Web Platform Incubator Community Group (WICG).
 Trusted Types will be the second XSS protection feature of Chrome after the XSS auditor, which Google shipped with Chrome 4 in 2010.

 XSS vulnerabilities were the most common form of web-based attacks in 2014, 2015, 2016 and 2017, according to an Imperva report published last month.

 It was last year’s second most common form of web-based attacks, missing only because of an unusual spike in SQL injection attacks in the top position.
+Get to know about free online sql injection scanner here.
 Companies and security experts often downplay XSS vulnerabilities because they do not always cause direct damage to users who access a website.

 They are often the first step in complex routines of exploitation, which facilitates more damaging hacks.
 In many cases, the elimination of XSS attacks would keep users safe from more complex attacks that would not be possible without an initial XSS footprint.